fhaag/formatmore/README.md

 - The first argument specifies the item count.
 It is a positive number (e.g. `15`) or a number range of the form `2..5`.
 This argument is optional.
 - Any further arguments start with a single identifying character that may be followed by any number of characters.
 - It ends with a closing square bracket `]`.
+- It may be followed by an optional question mark `?` to indicate that list formatting is optional.
+In this case, non-enumerable argument values will be formatted as specified while ignoring the list formatting options.
+(Without the optional marker, applying list formatting options to non-enumerable argument values will cause a `FormatException`.)

 ### Item Count